 2003 – “Falls On Me” by Fuel

-I can’t quite remember if this is the song that made me a Fuel fan, but I do love it to this day.
+I can’t quite remember if this is the song that made me a Fuel fan, but I do love it (and them) to this day.

 2004 – “Come On” by Ben Jelen

 Ben Jelen may(?) have been another one-hit wonder, but I still listen to Give It All Away a lot.
 It’s just a beautiful album, start to finish.
 This is the song that made me a fan.
-I wish he’d make more music!
+I wish he’d make more music and tour!

 2005 – “Why Don’t the Buildings Cry?” by Youth Group

 I know this album came out earlier in Youth Group’s native Australia, but it came out in 2005 in the US.
 I remember hearing this when I was working at FYE, and we got it as a promo CD.
 I loved it so much I bought it for myself.
 This song is another favourite.
 (Believe it or not, my favourites playlist doesn’t even have 100 songs, but a lot still show up on this playlist, too.)

 2006 – “Dark Blue” by Jack’s Mannequin

 “Have you ever been alone in a crowded room?”
 I heard this song in a store and was struck by that line.
 I had no idea how much that would change my life, but it did, just like that bit from the picture above in Garden State.
 I’ve written about how much I love Andrew McMahon before.
 I don’t think I need to say any more.

 2007 – “Extraordinary” by Mandy Moore